Whitespell/slate/source/index.md

 ```

 *Authentication as the User is Required*

-This endpoint is used to allow a user to upload feedback for the app.
+This endpoint is used to allow a user to add feedback for the app.
-It will be stored in our database and also uploaded to UserVoice.

 ### HTTP Request